imcf/FISH_Quant/README.md

 * User manual.
 A PDF containing with a detailed user manual describing the entire functionality of FISH-quant.

 ### Development team ###
-Developed by Florian MUELLER (Institut Pasteur,ENS Paris) and Aubin SAMACOITS (Institut Pasteur) based on work of Hervé Marie-Nelly (Institut Pasteur).
+Florian MUELLER (Institut Pasteur,ENS Paris) and Aubin SAMACOITS (Institut Pasteur) based on work of Hervé Marie-Nelly (Institut Pasteur).

 ### Depot at APP ###
 A depot of the software was issued at APP (http://www.app.asso.fr/en/) under the reference number IDDN.FR.001.090009.000.S.A.2013.000.10000